PoisotLab/MS_network_els/els_networks.md

 rules have been described, such as constant body-mass ratios or guild proportionality [*ref*].
-The assembly rule of @diam75asc remains the most influent, introducing competition among species as a core driver of non-random species co-occurrences, with especially, permitted and forbidden interactions.
+The assembly rule of @diam75asc remains the most influent, introducing competition among species as a core driver of non-random species co-occurrences, especially by permitted and forbidden interactions.
 Since then, other components have been found to be strong determinants of communities' assembly.
 For example, differences in community composition are due to different arrival order of species, and especially underlying the importance of the first arrived species [@drak91cms].
 The arrival history plays an important role in the community composition when multiple stable states are possible [@chas03caw].
-However, when a unique stable state is possible, communities assembly tend to be similar when the regional species pool is the same, independantly to assembly history [@capi09sme].
-Species dispersion, interaction strength and phylogeny distance between species that compose communities are also drivers of community assembly [@leib17caf; @kraf07tec;
+However, when a unique stable state is possible, communities' assembly tend to be similar when the regional species pool is the same, independently to assembly history [@capi09sme].
+Dispersion, interaction strength and phylogeny distance between species that compose communities are also drivers of community assembly [@leib17caf; @kraf07tec;
 @mahe07ipf; @mont03tpf].
 Based on these assumptions, two distinct, but